artsy/eigen/README.md

 1. If this is the first time you clone this repo, you will have to install a dependency that we cannot include in this repository, which are the fonts that the example app needs.
 Run `$ cd Example && pod install`.

+   Run `npm install`, which will install the required node packages.

 2. Run `$ npm start`, which will:
    - Clean the example app’s Xcode build dir.
    - Clean the emission package from the example app’s `node_modules` dir.